Overview frequency principle/spectral bias in deep learning: Anti-F-Principle

 \subsection{Derivative w.r.t. input}

-Imposing high priority on high frequency can alleviate the effect of the F-Principle and sometimes an anti-F-Principle can be observed.
+Imposing high priority on high frequency can alleviate the effect of the F-Principle and sometimes \black{a phenomenon that follows anti-F-Principle} can be observed.
 Similar to Section \ref{sec:fpiterative}, if the loss function contains the gradient of the DNN output w.r.t. the input, it is equivalent to impose higher frequency with higher weight in the loss function.
 Then, whether there exists a F-Principle depends on the competition between the activation regularity and the loss function.
 If the loss function endorses more priority for the high frequency to compensate the low-priority induced by the activation function, an anti-F-Principle emerges.
-Since gradient often exists in solving PDEs, the anti-F-Principle can be observed in solving a PDE by designing a loss with high-order derivatives.
-Some analysis and numerical experiments can also be found in \cite{lu2019deepxde,e2019machine}.
+Since gradient often exists in solving PDEs, \black{the anti-F-Principle can hold in solving a PDE} by designing a loss with high-order derivatives.
+Some analysis and numerical experiments can also be found in \citet{lu2019deepxde,e2019machine}.